iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___8.3/report.md

 > This is such an app for info on medical anything.
 Including identifying pills that you find in your cabinet and can't remember or know what it is.<br> :date: __2020-10-23 03:20:57__

 > Best<br> :date: __2020-10-23 02:26:40__

-> Valuable for health<br> :date: __2020-10-17 11:09:01__

-> A great resource for all things health and medical-related.
-I use the symptom checker feature the most, but the app also features articles on health conditions, information on different medications, and COVID articles.
-Definitely a great resource, and completely free!<br> :date: __2020-10-10 06:43:39__